PiwikPRO/PPMS-PublicDocs/data_collection/mobile/Piwik_PRO_SDK_for_React_Native.md

   visitCustomVariables: 4: { name: 'food', value: 'pizza' },
   customDimensions: { 1: 'beta', 2: 'gamma', },
 };
-await PiwikProSdk.trackGoal(1, options);
+await PiwikProSdk.trackGoal('27ecc5e3-8ae0-40c3-964b-5bd8ee3da059', options);
 ```
 Parameters:
-- `goal: number` *(required)* – tracking request will trigger a conversion for the goal of the website being tracked with this ID.
+- `goal: string` *(required)* – tracking request will trigger a conversion for the goal of the website being tracked with this ID.
 - `options` – goal tracking options, object containing three properties (all of them are optional):
     - `revenue: number` – monetary value that was generated as revenue by this goal conversion.
     - `customDimensions` – object specifying [custom dimensions](#tracking-custom-dimensions).